mdsmendes94/twitterdailybot/README.md

 ```

-Now that you have both Python, a Twitter Dev Account with an app set to Read and Write an these 2 libraries installed.
+Now that you have Python, a Twitter Dev Account with an app set to Read and Write and these 2 libraries installed.
 It's all a matter of adding the path you want and setting your keys inside the bot.